 In Rome, hundreds of taxi drivers have gone on strike over a demand for more police protection.

-In Rome, hundreds of taxi drivers have gone on strike over a demand for more police protection.
+Background: In Rome, hundreds of taxi drivers have gone on strike over a demand for more police protection.
 The drivers' concern was triggered by a violent attack on a taxi driver on Thursday (22 September).
 The protest stopped traffic to the main centre of Rome, the Piazza Venezia.

 SYNOPSIS: Between five hundred and seven hundred taxis blocked Rome's main centre, the Piazza Venezia, to protest about a 'lack of police protection.'